 - Stress: Emotional stress, physical stress, or trauma may cause excessive hair loss.
 Mice studies show a relationship between stress and hair loss (1).
 However, stress-induced hair loss is not permanent.
 Once the stress factors are eliminated, normal hair growth resumes.

-- Hormonal Changes: Hormonal changes can also trigger hair loss.
+- Hormonal Changes: Hormonal changes, thyroid issues, and PCOS can also trigger hair loss.
 DHT (dihydrotestosterone) affects the normal hairline, preventing new hair growth (2).
 If you notice no hair growth at all, consult a doctor for treatment.

 - Nutrient Deficiency: Improper diet and nutrient deficiency may cause hair loss (3).
 Deficiency of iron, zinc, fatty acids, niacin, selenium, vitamins A, D, E, folic acid, amino acids, and antioxidants may cause hair loss.
 You can consume foods rich in these nutrients and consult a doctor for supplements.